Almost coherent modules and almost coherent sheaves: Almost commutative algebra

 Corollary~\ref{main-almost-almost} implies that $M''^a$ is almost finitely generated.
 Let us choose any almost finitely generated almost submodule $M_1''^a \subset M''^a$ and denote its pre-image in $M^a$ by $M_1^a$.
 Then we have a short exact sequence

 Corollary~\ref{main-almost-almost} guarantees that $M_1^a$ is an almost finitely generated almost submodule of $M^a$.
 Since $M^a$ is almost coherent, we see that $M_1^a$ is an almost finitely presented $R^a$-module.
 Therefore, Corollary~\ref{main-almost-almost} implies that $M_1''^a$ is also almost finitely presented.
-Hence, the $R^a$-module $M''^a$ is almost coherent. \\
+Hence, the $R^a$-module $M''^a$ is almost coherent.

-{\it \textbf{(4)}:} We know that $N'^a:=\ker \varphi$ is almost finitely generated by \textbf{(2)}.
-Since $N^a$ is almost coherent, we conclude that $N'^a$ is almost coherent by \textbf{(1)}.
-We define $N''^a:=\Imm \varphi$ and $M''^a:=\coker \varphi$, then we note that we have two short exact sequences
+\ref{main-coh-4}: We know that $N'^a\coloneqq \ker \varphi$ is almost finitely generated by \ref{main-coh-2}.
+Since $N^a$ is almost coherent, we conclude that $N'^a$ is almost coherent by \ref{main-coh-1}.
+We define $N''^a\coloneqq \Imm \varphi$ and $M''^a\coloneqq \coker \varphi$, then we note that we have two short exact sequences

-We observe that \textbf{(3)} shows that $N''^a$ is almost coherent, then we use \textbf{(3)} once more to conclude that $M''^a$ is also almost coherent. \\
+We observe that \ref{main-coh-3} shows that $N''^a$ is almost coherent, then we use \ref{main-coh-3} once more to conclude that $M''^a$ is also almost coherent.

-{\it \textbf{(5)}:} The only thing that we are left to show is that if $M'^a$ and $M''^a$ are almost coherent so is $M^a$.
+\ref{main-coh-5}: The only thing that we are left to show is that if $M'^a$ and $M''^a$ are almost coherent, so is $M^a$.
 It is almost finitely generated by Corollary~\ref{main-almost-almost}.
-Now to check the second condition from Definition~\ref{acoh}, we choose an almost finitely generated almost submodule $M_1^a\subset M^a$.
+In order to check the second condition from Definition~\ref{acoh}, we choose an almost finitely generated almost submodule $M_1^a\subset M^a$.
 Let us denote by $M_1''^a$ its image in $M''^a$, and by $M_1'^a$ the kernel of this map.
 So we have a short exact sequence

 Corollary~\ref{main-almost-almost} guarantees that $M_1''^a$ is an almost finitely generated almost submodule of the almost coherent $R^a$-module $M''^a$.
-Hence, \textbf{(1)} implies that $M_1''^a$ is almost coherent, in particular, it is almost finitely presented.
-Moreover, we can now use \textbf{(2)} to get that $M_1'^a$ is an almost finitely generated almost submodule of $M'^a$.
-Since $M'^a$ is almost coherent, we conclude that $M_1'^a$ is actually almost finitely presented.
+Hence, \ref{main-coh-1} implies that $M_1''^a$ is almost coherent, in particular, it is almost finitely presented.
+Moreover, we use \ref{main-coh-2} to see that $M_1'^a$ is an almost finitely generated almost submodule of $M'^a$.
+Since $M'^a$ is almost coherent, we conclude that $M_1'^a$ is almost finitely presented.
 Finally, Corollary~\ref{main-almost-almost} shows that $M_1^a$ is almost finitely presented as well.
-This finishes the proof of almost coherence of the $R^a$-module $M$. \end{proof}
+This finishes the proof of almost coherence of the $R^a$-module $M^a$. \end{proof}

 \begin{cor} Let $M^a$ be an almost finitely presented $R^a$-modules and let $N^a$ be an almost coherent $R^a$-module.
 Then $M^a\otimes_{R^a} N^a$ and $\rm{alHom}_{R^a}(M^a, N^a)$ are almost coherent. \end{cor} \begin{proof} We use Proposition~\ref{many-functors}\ref{many-functors-1},\ref{many-functors-3} to reduce the question to show that $M\otimes_R N$ and $\rm{Hom}_R(M, N)$ are almost coherent $R$-modules for any almost finitely presented $R$-module $M$ and almost coherent $R$-module $N$.